 Exterior renovation in Nevada City

-Nevada City is one of California's best-preserved Gold Rush towns — a National Historic Landmark district of Victorian and early-commercial buildings tucked into the steep, pine-and-oak-forested hills of Nevada County.
-That combination is the whole challenge: irreplaceable historic fabric in genuinely high wildfire terrain.
-An exterior project here must harden the home while honoring a strictly scrutinized historic character.
+Nevada City is one of California's best-preserved Gold Rush towns — a compact National Historic Landmark district of Victorian and early-commercial buildings folded into steep pine-and-oak forest in the upper reaches of Nevada County.
+That combination is the entire challenge: irreplaceable historic fabric sitting in genuinely high wildfire terrain.
+An exterior project here has to harden the home against ember and radiant-heat exposure while honoring a character that is closely scrutinized by neighbors, buyers, and the town's preservation expectations alike.

 Considering an exterior project in Nevada City?